Part Time Punks: Release

-Reception and influence
+Reception

-The music critic Kelefa Sanneh said of Part Time Punks, "Dan Treacy led what sounded like a bedroom sing-along, poking fun of young people practising their punk moves at home.
+"Part Time Punks" has become a cult hit and has been widely influential.
+According to the writer Simon Reynolds, the song serves as a self-referential meta-critique that addresses the nature of the punk movement itself.
+The writer Kelefa Sanneh said that with "Part Time Punks", "Dan Treacy led what sounded like a bedroom sing-along, poking fun at young people practising their punk moves at home.
 The verses were rather judgmental, but by the time he got to the chorus, Treacy sounded more like a small boy watching a delightful parade."
+Elements of its style were adopted by UK indie bands such as Belle and Sebastian and Arctic Monkeys.
+It appeared on the 1995 TVP early singles and B-sides compilation "Yes Darling, But Is It Art", while the 1999 album "Part Time Punks: The Very Best Of Television Personalities" was titled after the song.

-Part Time Punks has been widely influential, with elements of its style adopted by UK indie bands such as Belle and Sebastian and Arctic Monkeys.
-It appeared on the 1995 TVP early singles and B-sides compilation "Yes Darling, But Is It Art", while the 1999 'Best of' album "Part Time Punks: The Very Best Of Television Personalities" was titled after the song.
+Treacy said in a 2010 interview that "Part Time Punks" and their debut album "...And Don't the Kids Just Love It" were the band's most commercially successful releases.
+He said that at the time "I was absolutely minted, big record, big album.
+The money came too young.
+"Part Time Punks" done getting on 100,000, not that I see anything for it these days.
+I may do eventually."